aedans/Nylon/README.md

 - 'ï': Creates a non-consuming, non-pushing for loop.

 ## Casting
-Casting is done via the character '~', followed by 'd' (double), 'i' (int), 'c', (character), 'l' (list), 's' (string), or 'f' (function).
+Casting is done via the character '~', followed by 'a' (array), 'd' (double), 'l' (long), 'c', (character), 'b' (boolean), 's' (string), or 'f' (function).
 Casting casts the top object of the stack to the given type, and each type has unique methods of casting.

-- d->c: The UTF-16 character with value d.
-- d->l: A list containing d.
+Defaults:
+- (anything) -> a: Creates a 1-element array containing the object.
+- (anything) -> l: Casts the object to a double, then casts that to a long.
+- (anything) -> c: Casts the object to a double, then casts that to a char.
+- (anything) -> b: Casts the object to a double, then casts that to a boolean.
-- d->f: A function that pushes d to the stack.
+- (anything) -> f: Creates a function that pushes clones of the object to the stack.

-- c->(anything): Creates a double with value c, then casts that to the target.
+Special:
-- l->d|c: A double or character equal to the size of the list.
+- a -> d: Creates a double with size equal to the length of the array.
+- a -> b: False if the last element of the array is false, or if the array is empty.
+- b -> d: 1 if true, 0 if false.
-- l->f: Attempts to create a string from the list, then compiles the string.
+- s -> d: Attempts to parse the string to a double.
-- f->(anything): Calls the function, then get the return value and casts that to the target.
+- s -> f: Compiles the string to function as though it were the source.

 ## Standard Library